-One of the biggest challenges that the EU has had to face in the last decade was the accession of 12 new member states to the European Union, sending the number of EU member states from 15 in 2003 to 27 by 2007.
+One of the biggest challenges that the EU has had to face in the last decade was the accession of 13 new member states, sending the number of EU member states from 15 in 2003 to 27 by 2007 and 28 today, although the number might go back at 27 following the highly likely exit of the UK (however, until that process is officially complete, we still consider the EU to have 28 member states).

-The states of the 2004 enlargement: Poland, the Czech Republic, Hungary, Slovenia, Slovakia, Lithuania, Estonia, Latvia, Cyprus and Malta
+The states of the 2004 enlargement: Poland, the Czech Republic, Hungary, Slovenia, Slovakia, Lithuania, Estonia, Latvia, Cyprus and Malta.
+In 2007, Bulgaria and Romania also joined, and so did Croatia in 2014.

 - What do you think are the biggest challenges surrounding the most recent rounds of EU enlargement?